A legal executive is a person who works as a trained assistant to a lawyer in a legal or quasi-legal environment.

 The work covers a wide range of activities including searching public registers, preparing and filing documents, preparing estates, sale and purchase of real estate or a business, and debt recovery.
 A legal executive may interview clients on behalf of a lawyer but does not appear in court

-For questions regarding the Legal Executive qualification, please contact the Acting National Coordinator at the New Zealand Law Society:
+For students who studied the NZLS Legal Executive qualification, any enquiries regarding historical academic records, please contact the New Zealand Law Society:

 PO Box 5041, Lambton Quay, Wellington 6145, New Zealand